“Save the Dates: Que Pasa Fest 2018 Scheduled from October 1-7”

 For more information, vendor and sponsorship opportunities, please contact Eva Hurst at 504.812.7236 or Brenda Melara 504.615.9070.
 All sponsorships are considered donations and are tax-deductible.
 You can also visit www.QuePasaFest.com and Que Pasa Fest on Facebook, Twitter and Instagram.

 More about the presenters:

 Cervantes Fundación Hispanoamericana de Arte was created in 1982 as a non-profit 501 (c) (3) organization, with the mission to promote modern and classical Hispanic arts and cultural traditions.
-This includes music, dance, literature, fine arts, and culinary arts, among others.
+These include music, dance, literature, fine arts, and culinary arts, among others.
 Cervantes has had a major impact in the Hispanic community and the Louisiana community in general.
 The organization was named after Miguel de Cervantes, a Spanish novelist, poet and playwright, who lived during the 16th century.